 Also hopefully, if the person is a loved one, will announce who they are so you can lower your guard.
 This is an incredibly simple solution to mistaken identity under stress.

-Another consideration that’s very important and something that people don’t think about that much, is the placement of their trigger finger as they’re sweeping their house.
-Rarely should you have your finger on your trigger.
+Another consideration that’s very important and something that people don’t think about that much, is the placement of their trigger finger as they’re “sweeping” their house (which presents its own set of problems I’ll talk about in a future article).

-The way I was taught by two time Top Shot runner up Chris Cerino during a two day combat pistol course I took last year, is on target on trigger.
+The way I was taught by two time Top Shot runner up Chris Cerino during a two day combat pistol course I took a few years ago, is on target on trigger.
 Off target off trigger.
 This means that you should have an intimate relationship with your trigger, know when it breaks the shot off, and be able to rest your finger on your trigger only when you’re on your target.

 This doesn’t mean you walk around your house with your finger on the trigger because that’s how negligence happens.